MCP Server

 * Default to sandbox keys for all AI-assisted development and testing

-* Create one scoped key per AI client (e.g., `Claude Code - Dev`, `Cursor - Staging`)
+* If on the Scale plan, create one scoped key per AI client (e.g., `Claude Code - Dev`, `Cursor - Staging`) and grant only the permissions the agent needs

 * Rotate keys periodically from **Settings > API keys**